myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-04T09:36:15.711Z
 >
 > @deck.blue The conversion of mentions to DIDs is not our problem, but this UI improvement is worth reconsidering

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-04T09:32:04.106Z
->
-> Thanks, I understand the situation!
-I don't know why a mention was converted to DID, but something must have gone wrong when you created the post.

-At least deck.blue does not perform any such conversion :)

----
 <!-- MY-BSKY_TIMELINE:END -->